berkeman/glansigt/_posts/2019-06-05-performance.markdown

 ### What is Limiting Execution Time?

-On a high level, a computer is composed of storage (disk, memory), and processing (CPU) hardware, and interconnects there between, see figure below
+On a high level, a computer is composed of storage (disk, memory), processing (CPU) hardware, and interconnects there between, see figure below